 An element of the reconstruction phase is preparing appropriately for the anniversary of the employee’s death as well as other important milestones that might exist.
 This need not be some sort of broad public commemoration.
 Rather, the anniversary of the death can be appropriately memorialized in a simple, private matter.

-Sustain: Transition from Suicide Postvention to Suicide Prevention
+Sustain: Transition From Suicide Postvention to Suicide Prevention

-The final element of postvention is transition to suicide prevention.
+The final element of postvention is the transition to suicide prevention.
 This process should include providing workers with practical, useful information about suicide prevention resources like the National Suicide Prevention Lifeline (800) 273-8255.

 There are also comprehensive resources for workplace suicide prevention available from Working Minds.
 Suicide prevention training is available through the Choosing and Implementing a Suicide Prevention Gatekeeper Training Program.